Aitslab/EasyNER/README.md

   },
  ```

-### Downloading nightly updates
+### Downloading nightly update files

-The PubMed annual baseline files are updated every year.
-However, they provide additional nightly update files during the year.
 To download the update files alongside the annual baseline, adjust the config file accordingly:

  1. Set "get_nightly_update_files" to "true"
- 2. Provide a range in the "update_file_range" section.
-This needs to be set by the user.
-The file ranges for 2024 can be seen here: https://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/
+ 2. Provide the range of update file numbers to be downloaded in the "update_file_range" section.
+The files that have been released so far can be seen at https://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/

-* Note that bulk downloading files requires enough storage space in your device and may take several hours to download and process millions of articles.
-An err file is generated in the end to account for files that are not downloaded.
-Kindly refer to the err file (same folder as raw_download_path) for missing files.
  ____

 ## Named Entity Recognition (NER)